-- Initial Coin Offerings (ICOs): Many ICOs are legitimate attempts to start a viable business, but others have no viable business plans in place.
-New alt coins often make unsubstantiated claims about their products, prompting the SEC to crack down.
+Many ICOs are legitimate attempts to start a viable business, but others have no viable business plans in place.
+New altcoins often make unsubstantiated claims about their products, prompting the SEC to the crackdown.

-- Trading Systems: Many trading firms offer to invest your capital in “proven” trading systems that generate predictable profits.
+Many trading firms offer to invest their capital in “proven” trading systems that generate predictable profits.
 These trading systems are often pyramid schemes where new contributions are used to pay off prior investors.

 Common sense is the simplest way to avoid these types of scams — if a crypto offer seems too good to be true, then it probably is!
 Stick to long-term buy-and-hold investment strategies or short-term strategies that you develop and understand.